willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ## Exit to Olentangy Blvd

-Replace gate with bollards, allowing people biking to pass through, or add a new bike exit following the desired direction of travel <span class='muted smaller'>('F' on map)</span>
+Replace gate with bollards, allowing people biking to pass through, or add a new bike exit following the desired direction of travel <span class='muted smaller'>('G' on map)</span>

 <div class="full rounded shadow"><img src="/images/phase-1/exit-to-olentangy.jpg"></div>

 ## Intersection of Olentangy Blvd and Henderson Road

-The light cycle at this intersection <span class='muted smaller'>('G' on map)</span> is very long.
+The light cycle at this intersection <span class='muted smaller'>('H' on map)</span> is very long.
 This adds significant delay to trips on the Neighborhood Greenways route.
 It also causes a large number of cars to queue up on Olentangy Blvd during rush hour. <b>Evaluate shortening the light cycle</b> to reduce delay for Neighborhood Greenways traffic.

+There is a problem with drivers bullying people on bikes at this intersection.
+Drivers that want to turn right don't like waiting behind bikes that are going straight and sometimes honk and yell at them to "get out of the road".
+Bikes often go up on the sidewalk ramps to wait which causes problems at they re-integrate into the traffic flow when the light changes.

 <b>Evaluate the intersection for bike boxes</b>.
-Generally people drive cautiously at this
-intersection and there are very few conflicts between cars, bikes and pedestrians.
-However as the Neighborhood Greenways traffic increases, bike boxes would allow people biking to clear the intersection quickly at the start of the light cycling instead of mixing with a line of cars.
+Bike boxes would create space for bikes
+and would clearly communicate that people on bikes should wait in the road and not on the sidewalk ramps.

+<b>Add ladder-style crosswalks</b>.
+More prominent crosswalks will highlight the Neighborhood
+Greenways crossing, raise awareness of the increased bike and pedestrian traffic, and make people walking and biking feel more comfortable.

 <a id='weisheimer'></a>

 ## Intersection of Weisheimer Road and High Street

-This intersection is offset <span class='muted smaller'>('H' on map)</span>.
+This intersection is offset <span class='muted smaller'>('I' on map)</span>.
 However, since there is a 4-way traffic signal, it would be possible to <b>re-align the intersection for bikes</b>.
 This could be done by converting one of the bank exit lanes to a two-way bike lane, or by adding a two-way bike lane to the north of the bank exit.
 The north-east corner of Weisheimer and High is being